Create Power BI visuals using R

 corrplot(M, method = "circle", tl.cex=0.6, tl.srt = 45, tl.col = "black", type= "upper", order="hclust")

-As a result, the R visual now plots circles, only considers at the upper half, and reorders the matrix to cluster correlated attributes, as shown in the following image.
+As a result, the R visual now plots circles, only considers the upper half, and reorders the matrix to cluster correlated attributes.

-When executing a R script that results in an error, the R visual is not plotted and an error message is displayed on the canvas.
-For details on the error, select See details from the R visual error on the canvas.
+When you execute an R script that results in an error, an error message displays on the canvas instead of the R visual plot.
+For details on the error, select See details from the R visual error.

-R scripts security: R visuals are created from R scripts, which could contain code with security or privacy risks.
+R visuals are created from R scripts, which might contain code with security or privacy risks.
 When attempting to view or interact with an R visual for the first time, a user is presented with a security warning message.
 Only enable R visuals if you trust the author and source, or after you review and understand the R script.

-R visuals in Power BI Desktop has a few limitations:
+R visuals in Power BI Desktop have the following limitations:

-- Data size limitations – data used by the R visual for plotting is limited to 150,000 rows.
+Data sizes: Data used by an R visual for plotting is limited to 150,000 rows.
 If more than 150,000 rows are selected, only the top 150,000 rows are used and a message is displayed on the image.

-- R visuals are refreshed upon data updates, filtering, and highlighting.
-However, the image itself is not interactive and cannot be the source of cross-filtering.
+Refreshes: R visuals are refreshed upon data updates, filtering, and highlighting.
+However, the image itself isn't interactive and can't be the source of cross-filtering.

-- R visuals respond to highlighting other visuals, but you cannot click on elements in the R visual in order to cross filter other elements.
+Highlights: R visuals respond if you highlight other visuals, but you can't select elements in the R visual to cross filter other elements.

-- In this release, RRO installations are not automatically identified by the 32-bit version of Power BI Desktop, so you must manually provide the path to the R installation directory in Options and settings > Options > R Scripting.
+RRO installations: In this release, the 32-bit version of Power BI Desktop doesn't automatically identify RRO installations; you must manually provide the path to the R installation directory in Options and settings > Options > R Scripting.